- BASE in General

 After performing a search you can narrow your search on open access documents only.
 To do so, click on "Access" in the "Refine Search Result" box and on "Open Access".
 The result list will be narrowed on documents, which are clearly marked as open access documents by the data provider in their metadata.
 Keep in mind that only 40% of all indexed open access documents can be identified as open access because of lack of metadata information (a total of circa 60% of the indexed documents are freely accessible).

-- Why are open access documents in BASE not marked as open access?There is a three-step process of how a document indexed in BASE gets an open access status and is marked with an icon:
+- Why are open access documents in BASE not marked as open access?There is a three-step process of how a document indexed in BASE gets an open access status and is marked with an icon (for details, see above).
+If none of these three details are available, BASE cannot identify the document as open access.

 - Why can't I access a document marked as "Open Access"?If a document is marked as "Open Access" but still not accessible, there is usually an error on the part of the data provider.
 We mark documents as "Open Access" according to the information received from the provider (e.g. corresponding details in the rights information or a CC license).
 We do not check individually whether this information is correct.
 If you come across a document that is not correctly labelled as "Open Access", please contact the data provider and point out the problem.